pip-services/pip-services-docs/content/en/python/data/persistence/memory_persistence.md

 Important points

 - This is the most basic persistence component that is only able to store data items of any type.
-- Specific CRUD operations over the data items must be implemented in child classes by accessing <code>this._items</code> property and calling [[save]] method.
+- Specific CRUD operations over the data items must be implemented in child classes by accessing the this._items property and calling the **save** method.
 - The component supports loading and saving items from another data source.
 This allows to use it as a base class for file and other types of persistence components that cache all data in memory.

 #### Configuration parameters